How To Remove Black Mould And Who Do I Call? 911 Restoration

 Through containment, removal, and air filtration.

-Can mould come back after removal?
+Can mould return after removal?

 Yes, if moisture issues are not fixed.